Since 2017

 Step 14

-15. After taking the ready charlotte out of the form, place it on a rack.
-The wire rack lets air circulate underneath, preventing soggy bottom.
+15. After taking the ready charlotte out of the dish, place it on a wire rack to cool.

 Step 15

-16. While the charlotte cools, prepare caramelized orange slices for decorating the festive pie.
-Cut the orange into 4 parts.
-Cut 1-2 quarters crosswise into slices — you should get 10 slices.
-Heat a pan with butter.
-Place the orange slices and sprinkle with 1 tbsp of sugar.
+16. For the decoration, caramelise the orange slices in a pan with butter and sugar for 3–4 minutes, until golden and glazed.
+Cut the orange into 4 parts, then cut 1–2 quarters crosswise into slices – you should get about 10 slices.
+Heat a pan with butter, add the orange slices and sprinkle with 1 tbsp of sugar.
+Caramelising makes the oranges brighter in colour and sweeter in taste, and also gives them an attractive shine.
+This step turns a homemade pie into a festive dessert.

 Step 16

-17. Caramelize the citrus slices on both sides.
-Transfer them from the pan to a plate to cool.
-The caramelized slices add stunning visual appeal and concentrated orange flavor.
+17. Caramelise the citrus slices on both sides, then transfer them from the pan to a plate to cool.

 Step 17